unChaz/sci-fi-5e/srd/equipment/adventuring_gear.md

 This section describes items that have special rules or require further explanation.

-**_Acid._** As an action, you can splash the contents of this vial onto a creature within 5 feet of you or throw the vial up to 20 feet, shattering it on impact.
-In either case, make a ranged attack against a creature or object, treating the acid as an improvised weapon.
-On a hit, the target takes 2d6 acid damage.

-**_Alchemist’s Fire._** This sticky, adhesive fluid ignites when exposed to air.
-As an action, you can throw this flask up to 20 feet, shattering it on impact.
-Make a ranged attack against a creature or object, treating the alchemist's fire as an improvised weapon.
-On a hit, the target takes 1d4 fire damage at the start of each of its turns.
-A creature can end this damage by using its action to make a DC 10 Dexterity check to extinguish the flames.
+**_Grenade._** Throw at a location within 30 feet.
+Creatures within 5 feet must make a dexterity 14 saving throw or take damage based on the grenade's type.
+Types: Incendiary, Radiation, Cryo,

 **_Antitoxin._** A creature that drinks this vial of liquid gains advantage on saving throws against poison for 1 hour.
 It confers no benefit to undead or constructs.

-**_Arcane Focus._** An arcane focus is a special item—an orb, a crystal, a rod, a specially constructed staff, a wand-like length of wood, or some similar item— designed to channel the power of arcane spells.
-A sorcerer, warlock, or wizard can use such an item as a Techcasting focus.
+**_Arcane Focus._** An arcane focus is a special item—an orb, a crystal, a rod, a specially constructed staff, a wand-like length of wood, or some similar item— designed to channel the power of arcane tek skills.
+A sorcerer, warlock, or wizard can use such an item as a Tekcasting focus.

 **_Ball Bearings._** As an action, you can spill these tiny metal balls from their pouch to cover a level, square area that is 10 feet on a side.
 A creature moving across the covered area must succeed on a DC 10 Dexterity saving throw or fall prone.
 A creature moving through the area at half speed doesn’t need to make the save.

 **_Block and Tackle._** A set of pulleys with a cable threaded through them and a hook to attach to objects, a block and tackle allows you to hoist up to four times the weight you can normally lift.

 **_Book._** A book might contain poetry, historical accounts, information pertaining to a particular field of lore, diagrams and notes on gnomish contraptions, or just about anything else that can be represented using text or pictures.
-A book of spells is a spell datapad (described later in this section).
+A book of tek skills is a tek skill datapad (described later in this section).

 **_Caltrops._** As an action, you can spread a bag of caltrops to cover a square area that is 5 feet on a side.
 Any creature that enters the area must succeed on a DC 15 Dexterity saving throw or stop moving this turn and take 1 piercing damage.
 Taking this damage reduces the creature’s walking speed by 10 feet until the creature regains at least 1 hit point.
 A creature moving through the area at half speed doesn’t need to make the save.